-This section includes all persons reported as diagnosed with HIV in the District of Columbia and alive as of Dec.
-31, 2012, regardless of their age at diagnosis.
+This section includes all persons reported as diagnosed with HIV in the District of Columbia and alive as of December 31, 2012 regardless of their age at diagnosis.
 In previous years, pediatric cases, or persons less than 13 years of age at HIV diagnosis, were excluded and presented solely in a separate section.
-Persons diagnosed as pediatric cases are living longer lives due to advances in HIV care and treatment; the median age among pediatric cases living as of Dec.
-31, 2012 was 19 years of age.
-It is important to include persons who were diagnosed as pediatric cases in the overview to more fully describe the HIV epidemic in the District of Columbia.
+Persons diagnosed as pediatric cases are living longer lives due to advances in HIV care and treatment; the median age among pediatric cases living as of December 31, 2012 was 19 years of age.
+It is important to include persons who were diagnosed as pediatric cases in the overview to more fully describe the HIV epidemic in Washington, DC.